patrick-doyle/CrossBow/README.md

 Also provides an easy Picasso https://square.github.io/picasso/ inspired image loading system based on the ImageLoader.

-TwistVolley does not modify the Volley library in any way so if you already use Volley then integrating this into your project should be easy.
+Crossbow does not modify the Volley library in any way so if you already use Volley then integrating this into your project should be easy.

 Http Requests
 ------